A down-rod ceiling fan hung from a cathedral ceiling

 Setting Up the Electrical Connections

-Ceiling fans are heavy and they tend to vibrate so its important to use a fan-rated metal electrical
+Ceiling fans are heavy and they tend to vibrate so its important to use a fan-rated electrical junction

 box.
 Cut out the drywall and insert the box into the opening.
 Secure it to the wood joists on either side

 using a box brace.
 This is easiest done from the attic.

 Wire the box after being certain that the appropriate circuit breaker is turned off just like when

 replacing an electrical light switch.
 Of course this step isnt necessary if an old fan is being replaced.